davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   The typical use of extended ``asm`` statements is to manipulate input values to produce output values.
 However, your ``asm`` statements may also produce side effects.
 If so, you may need to use the ``volatile`` qualifier to disable certain optimizations.
-Volatile.
+See :ref:`volatile`.

 goto
   This qualifier informs the compiler that the ``asm`` statement may perform a jump to one of the labels listed in the ``GotoLabels``.
-  GotoLabels.
+  See :ref:`gotolabels`.

 Parameters
 ^^^^^^^^^^